hieutrungle/marlis/README.md

 ## Citing

-There is a series of papers that are being written to describe the SARIS project.
+There is a series of papers that are being written to describe the MARLIS project.
 Please cite the following paper if you use this package in your research:

 First proof of concept paper: